neonkore/yambar/README.md

 | bool   | Value is true or false.
 Rendered as "true" or "false" by the `string` particle.
 | float  | Value is a float.
 Rendered in base 10, with two decimal digits by the `string` particle.
 | range  | Value is an integer, with a minimum and maximum value.
 By default, `string` renders the value.
 The `:min` or `:max` suffixes may be added to instead render the min/max values (`"{tag_name:min}").
 | realtime | Value is an integer that changes in a predictable manner (in "realtime").
 This allows the particle to update itself periodically.
-Could for example be used to represent a playing song's position.
+It could for example be used to represent a playing song's position.
 Only supported by the `progress-bar` particle.
 However, the `string` particle does recognize the `:unit` suffix.
 This will be translated to "s" for a tag with "seconds" resolution, or "ms" for one with "milliseconds" resolution.

 ### Alsa